-Essential Santa Marta Birding Tour in Colombia
+Essential Birdwatching Santa Marta Tour in Colombia

-During this 9-day Birdwatching Santa Marta Tour, you will have the opportunity to visit the amazing Via Parque Salamanca where the Caribbean meets the Ciénaga Grande de Santa Marta.
-With broad sandy sea shores, waterfront tidal ponds and swamps, this rich biological system is home to dozen of types of seabirds, plovers and other ocean related fowl species, including migratory and resident.
-You will likewise have the extraordinary chance to visit the Sierra Nevada de Santa Marta, the tallest seaside mountain range on earth and the centre of the universe, as the relatives of the Tayrona pre-Colombian culture accept.
+You will also have the opportunity to visit the amazing Via Parque Salamanca where the Caribbean meets the Ciénaga Grande de Santa Marta.
+With broad sandy seashores, waterfront tidal ponds and swamps, this rich biological system is home to dozens of types of seabirds, plovers and other ocean-related fowl species, including migratory and resident.

+During this Birdwatching Santa Marta tour you will likewise have the extraordinary chance to visit the Sierra Nevada de Santa Marta region, the tallest seaside mountain range on Earth and the centre of the universe, as the local indigenous communities, descendants of the Tayrona pre-Colombian culture, believe.

-Below the lodge, we could also find additional endemic species such as Black-fronted Wood-Quail, Santa Marta Screech-owl, Black-backed Thornbill, Santa Marta Woodstar, Santa Marta Blossomcrown, Rusty-breasted Antipitta, White-lored Warbler, Santa Marta Tapaculo, Santa Marta Brush-finch and White-tailed Starfrontlet.
+Below the lodge, we could also find additional endemic species such as Black-fronted Wood-Quail, Santa Marta Screech-owl, Black-backed Thornbill, Santa Marta Woodstar, Santa Marta Blossomcrown, Rusty-breasted Antipitta, White-lored Warbler, Santa Marta Tapaculo, Santa Marta Brush-finch, and White-tailed Starfrontlet.

-Santa Marta Birding Tour Highlights includes
+Birdwatching Santa Marta Tour Highlights includes:

 - Visit Important Birding Areas (IBA's) including the Parque Isla de Salamanca, Flamencos Sanctuary and Tayrona Natural Park, home to dozen of species of seabirds, plovers and other coastal-line bird species and migratory birds